Due to high levels of domoic acid, razor clamming is closed along the entire Oregon coast.

 • Three bumps between the eyes.

-• Color is variable and be green, black or yellow.
+• Color is variable and can be green, black or yellow.
 There might also be white, yellow, orange, or reddish underneath and on leg joints.

 • Adult crab shell (carapace) width is two to four inches.
 Usually found in mid-to-upper estuary areas.

 • Know your target.
 Many native crab species (including Dungeness) are mistaken as green crabs.
+Molting Dungeness crab can also be green.

 • Crab identification guide